 8th of December in the Capital

-Obelisk of Virgin in Rome
+8th of December in Rome

 If you are in Italy and want to dream of the Feast of the Immaculate Conception, there is no other destination than Rome, the Eternal City.